-➡ Top alternatives to Finasteride for treating hair loss are hair transplants, minoxidil, PRP injections, laser caps, and LLLT.
+➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

 ➡ Finasteride’s alternatives do not have the same effect on stopping male pattern baldness as Finasteride.
 Only Finasteride is a long-term way to block the production of DHT.